Some posts contain compensated links. Please read this disclaimer for more info.

 Apollonia is an ancient city that flourished during the Roman Empire.
-The biggest draw to the town today for visitors are all the well-preserved ancient buildings and remains inside the Apollonian Archaeological Park.
+Today’s biggest draw to the town for visitors are all the well-preserved ancient buildings and remains inside the Apollonian Archaeological Park.
 It is a must-see for those who are into Roman architecture and the time period.

 One of the best places in Albania is Borscht.
 Borscht has the longest beach in Albania, making it one of the most noteworthy in the country.
 Situated among olive groves, it is a beautiful place to hide from the madness of Saranda in summer.

 We highly suggest visiting Borscht Castle, located on the mountain overlooking the beach.
 The castle is in ruins but is still often completely forgotten by tourists.
 The view is breathtaking, and there is still reason to visit it.